0x80070050 Error Code: How to Fix It on Windows 10 & 11

 0x80070050

-Some of our readers have recently reported several errors when updating their Windows Operating System.
-The error code 0x80070050 is one of the common update errors encountered, indicating a failing hardware component or corrupt system files.
+The error code 0x80070050 is one of the common update errors I encountered, this error code indicates a failing hardware component or corrupt system files.

-However, this guide will discuss the causes and ways to resolve it on Windows 10/11.
+In this guide, I will discuss the causes and some of the ways to resolve it on Windows 10/11.
 Also, you can check how to fix Windows Update error 0x8007045b on Windows 11.

 How can I fix the error code 0x80070050?